-- "Fine" shall refer to Fine Properties, Inc. - "Government" shall refer to the Government of the Republic of the Philippines. - "HSAC" shall refer to the Human Settlements Adjudication Commission. - "Interest Payment Date" shall mean, for the Bonds, [February 23], 2024 for the first Interest Payment Date, and on [February 23], [May 23], [August 23], and [November 23] of each year, or the next Business Day if such date falls on a non-Business Day, for as long as the Bonds remain outstanding.
-Should the Issue Date fall on a date other than [November 23], 2023, the Interest Payment Date shall be adjusted accordingly, subject to the requirements of PDEx.
+- "Fine" shall refer to Fine Properties, Inc. - "Government" shall refer to the Government of the Republic of the Philippines. - "HSAC" shall refer to the Human Settlements Adjudication Commission. - "Interest Payment Date" shall mean, for the Bonds, March 6, 2024 for the first Interest Payment Date, and on March 6, June 6, September 6, and December 6 of each year, or the next Business Day if such date falls on a non-Business Day, for as long as the Bonds remain outstanding.
+Should the Issue Date fall on a date other than December 6, 2023, the Interest Payment Date shall be adjusted accordingly, subject to the requirements of PDEx.

-The last Interest Payment Date on the Series F Bonds shall fall on its Maturity Date or on [November 23, 2026] or three (3) years from the Issue Date.
+The last Interest Payment Date on the Series F Bonds shall fall on its Maturity Date or on December 6, 2026 or three (3) years from the Issue Date.

-The last Interest Payment Date on the Series G Bonds shall fall on its Maturity Date or on [November 23, 2028] or five (5) years from the Issue Date.
+The last Interest Payment Date on the Series G Bonds shall fall on its Maturity Date or on December 6, 2028 or five (5) years from the Issue Date.

-- "Issue Date" shall mean [November 23], 2023 or such other date as may be agreed upon in writing by the Issuer and the Joint Lead Underwriters and Joint Bookrunners on which the Offer Bonds shall be issued by Vista Land to the Bondholders. - "Joint Lead Underwriters and Joint Bookrunners" means China Bank Capital Corporation, SB Capital Investment Corporation, and Union Bank of the Philippines.3 - "Lien" shall mean any mortgage, pledge, security interest, lien, or encumbrance constituted on any of the Issuer's properties for the purpose of securing its or its Affiliate's obligations. - "Maceda Law" shall refer to Republic Act No. 6552, a Philippine statute entitled "An Act to Provide Protection to Buyers of Real Estate on Instalment Payments." - "Majority Bondholders" shall mean, at any time, the Bondholder or Bondholders who hold, represent or account for more than 50% of the aggregate outstanding principal amount of the Bonds. - "Master Bond Certificates" shall mean the certificates to be issued by Vista Land to the Trustee evidencing and covering the aggregate principal amount of the Bonds issued on Issue Date. - "Maturity Date" shall mean [November 23, 2026] for the Series F Bonds and [November 23, 2028] for the Series G Bonds. - "Mega Manila" shall mean Metro Manila and the neighboring provinces of Cavite, Laguna, Rizal, Batangas and Bulacan. - "Offer" shall mean the offer for sale and issuance of Offer Bonds by VLL under the terms and conditions as contained herein and in the Prospectus. - "Offer Bonds" shall mean the SEC-registered bonds in the aggregate principal amount of up to ₱6,000,000,000.00 and an oversubscription option of up to ₱4,000,000,000.00, consisting of three (3)-year Series F Bonds due 2026 and five (5)-year Series G Bonds due 2028 to be issued by the Issuer as the first tranche under its up to ₱35,000,000,000.00 shelf registration of bonds. - "Offer Period" shall refer to the period, commencing at 9:00 a.m. on [November 10], 2023 and ending at 5:00 p.m. on [November 16], 2023, or such other date as may be mutually agreed between the Issuer and the Joint Lead Underwriters and Joint Bookrunners, during which the Offer Bonds shall be offered to the public.
+- "Issue Date" shall mean December 6, 2023 or such other date as may be agreed upon in writing by the Issuer and the Joint Lead Underwriters and Joint Bookrunners on which the Offer Bonds shall be issued by Vista Land to the Bondholders. - "Joint Lead Underwriters and Joint Bookrunners" means China Bank Capital Corporation, SB Capital Investment Corporation, and Union Bank of the Philippines. - "Lien" shall mean any mortgage, pledge, security interest, lien, or encumbrance constituted on any of the Issuer's properties for the purpose of securing its or its Affiliate's obligations. - "Maceda Law" shall refer to Republic Act No. 6552, a Philippine statute entitled "An Act to Provide Protection to Buyers of Real Estate on Instalment Payments." - "Majority Bondholders" shall mean, at any time, the Bondholder or Bondholders who hold, represent or account for more than 50% of the aggregate outstanding principal amount of the Bonds. - "Master Bond Certificates" shall mean the certificates to be issued by Vista Land to the Trustee evidencing and covering the aggregate principal amount of the Bonds issued on Issue Date. - "Maturity Date" shall mean December 6, 2026 for the Series F Bonds and December 6, 2028 for the Series G Bonds. - "Mega Manila" shall mean Metro Manila and the neighboring provinces of Cavite, Laguna, Rizal, Batangas and Bulacan. - "Offer" shall mean the offer for sale and issuance of Offer Bonds by VLL under the terms and conditions as contained herein and in the Prospectus. - "Offer Bonds" shall mean the SEC-registered bonds in the aggregate principal amount of ₱6,000,000,000,000.00 and an oversubscription option of up to ₱4,000,000,000.00, consisting of three (3)-year Series F Bonds due 2026 and five (5)-year Series G Bonds due 2028 to be issued by the Issuer as the first tranche under its ₱35,000,000,000.00 shelf registration of bonds. - "Offer Period" shall refer to the period, commencing at 9:00 a.m. on November 21, 2023 and ending at 5:00 p.m. on November 29, 2023, or such other date as may be mutually agreed between the Issuer and the Joint Lead Underwriters and Joint Bookrunners, during which the Offer Bonds shall be offered to the public. - "Offer Supplement" shall mean this document dated November 16, 2023, containing the specific terms and conditions of the Offer Bonds.
+As the context may require, the term shall refer to the Prospectus, as supplemented by this Offer Supplement.